ricardocarvalhods/CleaningDataCourseProject/CodeBook.md

 ###### Assumes that:
 - The **data.table** library is **installed**
-- The zip file mentioned above is extracted and creates a **folder** on the **same path** containing the script
+- The zip file mentioned above is extracted and creates a **folder** on the **same path** containing the run_analysis.R **script**

 The script runs in eight different parts, as depicted below.
-It creates different variables in each of the steps, for traceability purposes, and returns the final tidy dataset in the end.
+It creates different variables in each of the steps, for traceability purposes, and returns the final tidy dataset in the end in the data.table format.
+Refer to the comments on the script file run_analysis.R to obtain the code for each step mentioned here - their names match.

 ## PART One